adamsilver/fdpb/02-a-checkout-flow.md

 ### Limiting Text

-Limiting the amount of a text a user can type can and should be handled by validation as set out in “A Registration Form”.
+Limiting the amount of a text a user can type can and should be handled by validation as set out in “A Registration Form.”
 But there are some additional considerations to discuss.

-The `maxlength` attribute (which takes a number value) literally limits the amount of a text a user can type.
-So as soon as the limit is reached, the user's input will be ignored.
+The `maxlength` attribute (which takes a number value) limits the amount of a text a user can type.
+As soon as the limit is reached, the browser will ignore the input.
 The support for this attribute on the `textarea` control is both lacking and buggy[^8].
-Even if it was well supported, I don't recommend using it, especially in this case.

-This is because some users don't look at the screen as they type&mdash;they are focused solely on the keyboard.
+But, even if it was well supported, I don't recommend using it because some users don't look at the screen as they type—they are focused solely on the keyboard.
 Where a user enters a lot of text, they'll look up to find half their entry has been truncated causing immense frustration.

 ### Character Countdown

-Instead, we should let users type freely and offer feedback as to how many characters they have left.
-This way, users can see the feedback when they finally look up at the screen and edit their entry accordingly.
-If they don't notice the feedback, then an error will show when they submit the form, thanks to our validation routine.
+Instead, we should let users type freely and tell users how many characters they have left.
+This way, users can see the feedback when they finally look up at the screen and can edit their entry accordingly.
+If they don't notice the feedback, an error will show when they submit the form, thanks to our validation routine.

 ![Character count](.)